stbachinger/TigramiteGui/README.md

 ## License
 Copyright (c) 2020-2021 Sarah Bachinger

-See the LICENSE.txt file for more information
-Also check the tigramite repository for their license
+See the LICENSE.txt file for more information.
+Also check the tigramite repository for their license.

 ## References for Tigramite